 The Pathfinder calculations replicate the input speed-density curve.
-For the experiments, the "behind" data was measured to be similar to the unidirectional experimental data.
-However, the "in front" data has lower speeds for a given density.
+For the experiments, the measured "behind" data was similar to the unidirectional experimental data.
+However, the "in front" data had lower speeds for a given density.
 The Pathfinder results show the same effect.
 This is likely due to merging and turning behavior as the streams merge.

 In general, the Pathfinder results match the experimental data satisfactorily.
 It is important to remember that we used a speed-density relationship based on unidirectional data.
-We did not modify the curve to better match the experimental results.
+We did not modify the curve to better match the experimental results, so Pathfinder captures the measured differences between the "behind" data and the "in front" data.